A-Solo-Engineer/A-Solo-Engineer/README.md

 ### 🙋 Who am I?

-I'm a 14-year-old solo developer from India passionate about **AI**, **computer vision**, and **mechatronics**.
+I'm a 14-year-old solo developer passionate about **AI**, **computer vision**, and **mechatronics**.
 I build research tools and image analysis pipelines that automate discovery and extract meaningful insights from data and the web.

 - 🎯 Goal: MIT
 - 🔭 Focus: AI, autonomous systems, microcontrollers, computer vision